CyberSecNITD/website/content/post/rootctf18.md

 And it end up being the least solved challenge.
 Oh wait we got unsolved challenges too!

 All our challenges went though QA by Mohit.
-Once Mohit while looking at a Binary challenge by Shivam.
+Once Mohit, while looking at a Binary challenge by Shivam.
 He managed to get a reverse shell where he ran `shutdown` pissing Shivam off.
 But it's a QA, this needs to put into analysis.

 There were some challenges that didn't make it to the competition and some challenges we didn't plan to add before.